ssapra/jade-templating/ReadMe.md

 	1. How to write html templates with jade
 	2. How to render a view with a jade template and a model using a route

+Throughout the tutorial, you will come across the follow buzzwords.

+**Node.js**
+**Express.js**
+**Jade**
+**Stylus**
+**Route**
+**Server**
+**Client**
+**HTTP**

+# Let's talk about the Internet

+HTTP is a connectionless text based protocol.
+In a simplified view of the internet, you are either a **client** or a **server**.
+Clients (web browsers) send requests to web servers for web elements such as web pages and images.
+After the request is serviced by a server, the connection between client and server across the Internet is disconnected.
+A new connection must be made for each request.

+When you type a URL into a web browser, this is what happens:

+1. If the URL contains a domain name, the browser first connects to a domain name server and retrieves the corresponding IP address for the web server.
+Ex.
+If I type in google.com, your browser needs to figure out what the IP address is.
+2. The web browser connects to the web server and sends an HTTP request for the desired web page.
+Ex.
+Once the browser knows the IP address, it sends the HTTP request to Google.
+3. The web server receives the request and checks for the desired page.
+If the page exists, the web server sends it back to the client.
+If the server cannot find the requested page, it will send an HTTP 404 error message.
+(404 means 'Page Not Found' as anyone who has surfed the web probably knows.)
+Ex.
+Google returns a 404 if my request was garbage or it sends me the results of my search for cat pictures.
+4. The web browser receives the page back and the connection is closed.
+Ex.
+Chrome receives the results.
+5. The browser then parses through the page and looks for other page elements it needs to complete the web page.
+These usually include images, applets, etc. Chrome will load the results in the browser window.
+6. For each element needed, the browser makes additional connections and HTTP requests to the server for each element.
+When the browser has finished loading all images, applets, etc. the page will be completely loaded in the browser window.
+Ex.
+If Chrome needs to load images or stylesheets or other scripts, it will make subsequent requests to Google.

+## What are we doing today?

+Today we're going to build an application so that when we go to the browser and type in a url, **our application**, not some Google server sitting off in the desert, will return the data for our HTTP request.
+We're building our own server that will be designed to return the content that we care about.
+We're using recipe data to show meals for Barbeque, Dessert, and Brunch.

 #Getting Started

 ##Using Nitrous.io